Inventory Management 5 min read

 Those who had a safety net of their buffer inventory could deal with this surge and focus on mass production of new ones.
 Others left struggling and had to face the unfortunate condition of a stockout.

 Why Do You Need Buffer Inventory?

 Buffer inventory acts as a safety cushion for your e-commerce fulfillment supply chain.
+This buffer inventory is usually stored in a buffer warehouse.
 Your entire supply chain depends on the amount of inventory that works in synchronization with the incoming orders.
 However, if you ever face the unfortunate condition of a stock out, you will have to bear additional costs to ensure that your stock is replenished on time.
 Getting higher sales than expected is good, but if you run out of inventory, it is never good for your business.
 Even the forecasted demand can be deceptive if you do not account for losses and emergencies.